brandongallagher1999/McEmployees/README.md

 - No extra libraries or programs required
 - Use gradle file to compile classes
 - Go to root directory and do: **gradle compile**
-- The login credentials are 'admin' and 'password'
+- The login credentials are your PostgreSQL DB username and password

 ### Side Notes